evolution-gaming/scala-bootcamp/sbt/2-Introduction.md

 Search for `cats-effect_2.13-2.2.0.jar` and press `Download` arrow at the right of the row.

-Select `jar`, download it and put it to `scala-bootstrap/sbt/libraries` near `Libraries.scala` file.
+Select `jar`, download it and put it to `scala-bootstrap/sbt/2-scalac-libs` near `Knuth.scala` file.
 ```
-scalac Libraries.scala
+scalac Knuth.scala

 # Hurray!
 We have it compiled!
 Let's try to run it now:
-scala Libraries
+scala Knuth

 # I got an error?
 Why did I?
 How to fix it?
 ```